 Grand Hyatt Istanbul, the Hotel Review

-We booked a Standard 2 Twin Beds room (they only had 2 Twin Beds or 1 King Bed room available) for only 12,000 Hyatt Points per night (a total of 24,000 Hyatt Points for two nights).
+We booked a Standard room (they offer 2 Twin Beds or 1 King Bed room available) for only 12,000 Hyatt Points per night (a total of 24,000 Hyatt Points for two nights).

 Rating: 4.5 out of 5.